 - Double check focus and lighting.

-Figuring out where to have these photos taken can be frustrating and more expensive than other places.
+Figuring out where to have these photos taken can be frustrating and more expensive than in other places.
 If you are looking for a traditional route such as a drug store or post office, be prepared for extra wait time and traffic.
-With people becoming more and more busy these days, using a post office can be a burden when time is precious.
+With people becoming busier and busier these days, using a post office can be a burden when time is precious.
 Not to mention it can be costlier.
 Should you chose this route, a set of two photos average €11.
-Now for more convenience and money saved, try an online site such as iVisa Photos.
+Now for more convenience and money saved, try iVisa Photos.
 Receiving two photos for your passport or visa will cost €5.67.
 If you are looking for ways to save more spending money, seems as though you have discovered it!